This new eco-modulation related to the recyclability of Clothing, Household Linen, and Footwear (CHF) establishes two types of penalties:

 -

-Step 2: Declaration of actual quantities placed into the market in 2026:
+Step 2: Declaration in year N+1 of actual quantities placed into the market in year N: